d4ndox/mnp/README.md

 #Monero Named Pipes

-Monero named pipes (mnp) is a payment processor, using named pipes, to monitor incoming payments on bash. mnp is developed with the *UNIX-philosophy* in mind and allows interaction through named pipes.
+Monero named pipes (mnp) is a payment processor, using named pipes, to monitor incoming payments on a shell like bash or zsh. mnp is developed with the *UNIX-philosophy* in mind and allows interaction through named pipes.

 ## Getting started